The Music Department

 Peripatetic instrumental tutors teach the full range of String, Woodwind, Brass, Keyboard, Guitar and Singing lessons and some teachers contribute in the running of extra-curricular activities.
-Music clubs are held during the lunch hours and include a Choir, Wind Band, Jazz Band, Flute group, clarinet choir, Percussion Group, Music Technology Club and Rock School sessions.
+Music clubs are held during the lunch hours and include a Choir, Flute group, function band, clarinet choir, Percussion Group, Concert Band and Rock School sessions.
 There are also a number of rock bands that rehearse after school.
 This year we will also have a recorder ensemble, folk club and the Hobart High School Ukulele Orchestra.

 A variety of concerts are held throughout the year, notably at Christmas and in the Summer term.
 We also have our Young Performers’ Recitals in May and October each year.
 These are informal concerts wit to encourage our younger students to play in front of an audience.

 Every year the music department leads in a large scale musical theatre performance.
-Last year we did ‘Return to the Forbidden Planet’ and in February 2016 Hobart High School will be performing ‘Grease’.
+In previous years we have performed 'Grease' and 'We will Rock you'.
+In February 2020 our students will perform 'Oliver'.